Chapter 3: Site Architecture & Search Engine Success Factors

 You only want one version of a page to be available to search engines.

 There are many ways duplicate versions of a page can creep into existence.
 A site may have www and non-www versions of the site instead of redirecting one to the other.
 An e-commerce site may allow search engines to index their paginated pages.
-But no one is search for “page 9 red dresses”.
+But no one is going to search for “page 9 red dresses.”
 Or filtering parameters might be appended to a URL, making it look (to a search engine) like a different page.

 For as many ways as there are to create URL bloat inadvertently, there are ways to address it.
 Proper implementation of 301 redirects, the use of rel=canonical tags, managing URL parameters and effective pagination strategies can all help ensure you’re running a tight ship.

-Below is the category that discusses duplication and canonicalization issues:
+For more, see our category that discusses duplication and canonicalization issues, SEO: Duplicate Content.